marius-tw/pact-example/README.md

 - for `JUnit 5` an extension annotation is required for the consumer test-class `@ExtendWith(PactConsumerTestExt.class)`

+## run PACT tests locally

+First we need to run the contract-test at the consumer-application to create the contract-json

+`cd shopping-cart-service && ./gradlew contractTest` will run the consumer contract-tests and create a contract-json

+After the contract-json has been created we copy the contract to the provider-application's test-resources directory

+`cp shopping-cart-service/contracts/CartApplication-StorageApplication.json storage-service/src/test/resources`

+With those contracts we can run the provider's contract tests against the created contract-json with

+`cd storage-service && ./gradlew contractTest` will start the provider contract-tests

 ## PACT-broker setup

 - using `https://github.com/pact-foundation/pact-broker-docker#running-with-docker-compose`